'Tiranga' hoisted at ASI monuments to flutter permanently, except at sites with unlit flagpoles | Entertainment

 - India

-The national flag hoisted on the premises of 150 ASI monuments on the 75th anniversary of the Independence Day will flutter permanently, except at sites where flagpoles are unlit after dark, senior officials said on Tuesday.
+The national flag hoisted on the premises of 150 ASI monuments on the 75th anniversary of India's independence will flutter permanently, except at sites where flagpoles are unlit after dark, senior officials said on Tuesday.

-At such sites, where there is no provision for illuminate flagpoles, 'Tiranga' will be lowered in the evening and hoisted again in the morning, they said.
+At such sites, where there is no provision to illuminate flagpoles, 'Tiranga' will be lowered in the evening and hoisted again in the morning, they said.

 ''Our national flag was hoisted at 150 ASI sites across the country, from Sher Shah Suri's Tomb in Bihar to Chittorgarh Fort in Rajasthan, and Tissaru Stupa in Leh to Vellore Fort in south India.
-And, it has been decided that all these flagpoles will be there on site permanently.
-Thus, the flag will flutter permanently, except at sites flagpoles are unlit after dark,'' a senior official told PTI.
+And it has been decided that all these flagpoles will remain on site permanently.
+Thus, the flag will flutter permanently, except at sites where flagpoles are unlit after dark,'' a senior official told PTI.

+According to provisions of the flag code, the tricolour is not hoisted in dark, he said.

+''So, at these sites, the flag will be lowered in the evening and hoisted again in the morning,'' the official added.

-''Officially, the thematic illumination has ended, and regular illumination will be restored as it was earlier.
-But, at sites in some circles of Archaeological Survey of India (ASI), it may stay a bit longer, depending on the logistics situation,'' the official said.
+''Officially, the thematic illumination has ended and regular illumination will be restored.
+But at sites in some circles of the Archaeological Survey of India (ASI), it may stay a bit longer, depending on the logistics situation,'' the official said.

-From Lucknow's historic Residency, place of key events during the 1857 Sepoy Mutiny, to Mahatma Gandhi's birthplace in Porbander, the national flag fluttered proudly on the Independence Day.
-In Agra Circle, the 'Tiranga' was hoisted at Fatehpur Sikri and Agra Fort while in Delhi, the tricolour fluttered high at the ruins of Kotla Feroz Shah and Purana Qila.
+From Lucknow's historic Residency, a place of key events during the 1857 Sepoy Mutiny, to Mahatma Gandhi's birthplace in Porbander, the national flag fluttered proudly on Independence Day.
+In the Agra Circle, the tricolour was hoisted at Fatehpur Sikri and Agra Fort while in Delhi, it was hoisted at the ruins of Kotla Feroz Shah and Purana Qila.

 The tricolour was hoisted at nine sites under the ASI's Patna Circle.